 In respect of property referred in Para No. 2 of the above referred possession letter the assessee is held to be the owner and was also held to be entitled for depreciation even for assessment year 2001-02.
 Therefore, there cannot be any dispute about the space allotted to the assessee directly by NBCC which is also confirmed by allotment letter dated 28.4.1998 referred in the possession letter and in respect of which possession was handed over on 29.3.2000.
 The formalities which are pending are in respect of transfer deed pending for execution but neither the notes on account nor the auditor’s report reveal that the possession was never taken.
 On the contrary provision was made in the accounts in respect of depreciation on the basis of payment made and possession taken over.
 We, therefore, hold that the assessee is entitled to depreciation.
 Merely because registration formalities were pending claim of depreciation cannot be disallowed in view of the decision of Hon ’ble Supreme Court in the case of Mysore Minerals, 239 ITR 775 which has been followed by the Hon ’ble Delhi High Court in the case of CIT Vs. Bharat Aluminium Co.
 Ltd., 292 ITR 600. “

-20.2 Since the issue is covered by the decision of the ITAT in favour of the assessee, respectfully following the precedent it is held that the assessee is entitled for depreciation in respect of office space purchased from NBCC.
+20.2 Since the issue is covered by the decision of the ITAT in favor of the assessee, respectfully following the precedent it is held that the assessee is entitled for depreciation in respect of office space purchased from NBCC.

 21. In the result, the appeal filed by the assessee is decided in terms indicated above.